Endava/cats/README.md

 - see summary with all the tests with their corresponding path against they were run, and the result
 - have ability to click on any tests and get details about the Scenario being executed, Expected Result, Actual result as well as request/response details

-Along with the summary from `index.html` each individual test will have a specific `TestXXX.html` page with more details, as well as a json version of the test which can be latter replayed using `> cats replay TestXXX.json`.
+Along with the summary from `index.html` each individual test will have a specific `TestXXX.html` page with more details, as well as a json version of the test which can be later replayed using `> cats replay TestXXX`.

 Understanding the `Result Reason` values:
 - `Unexpected Exception` - reported as `error`; this might indicate a possible bug in the service or a corner case that is not handled correctly by CATS